indirect/andre.arko.net/content/post/2025-09-05-migrating-to-jj.md

 Once you’ve internalized a model where every state is a commit, and change IDs stick around through amending commits, you can do some wild shenanigans that used to be quite hard with git.
 Five separate PRs open but you want to work with all of them at once?
 Easy.
 Have one commit that needs to be split into five different new commits across five branches?
 Also easy.

+#### design conceptual reading

+For more about jj’s design, concepts, and why they are interesting, check out the blog posts [What I’ve Learned From JJ](https://zerowidth.com/2025/what-ive-learned-from-jj/), [jj init](https://v5.chriskrycho.com/essays/jj-init/), and [jj is great for the wrong reason](https://www.felesatra.moe/blog/2024/12/23/jj-is-great-for-the-wrong-reason).
+For a quick reference you can refer to later, there’s a single page summary in the [jj cheat sheet PDF](https://justinpombrio.net/src/jj-cheat-sheet.pdf).

+#### revsets

 One other genius concept jj offers is **revsets**.
 In essence, revsets are a query language for selecting changes, based on name, message, metadata, parents, children, or several other options.
 Being able to select lists of changes easily is a huge improvement, especially for commands like log or rebase.

-### further conceptual reading

-For more about jj’s design, concepts, and why they are interesting, check out the blog posts [What I’ve Learned From JJ](https://zerowidth.com/2025/what-ive-learned-from-jj/), [jj init](https://v5.chriskrycho.com/essays/jj-init/), and [jj is great for the wrong reason](https://www.felesatra.moe/blog/2024/12/23/jj-is-great-for-the-wrong-reason).
-For a quick reference you can refer to later, there’s a single page summary in the [jj cheat sheet PDF](https://justinpombrio.net/src/jj-cheat-sheet.pdf).
+The closest thing `git` has to revsets is the syntax for a range of commits, like `123..456`.
+That exact syntax is also support by `jj`, although revsets are passed using `-r` or `--revset`.
+That means you can run `jj log -r 123..456` to see the exact same log as if you had run `git log 123..456`.

 ### commands

 Now, let’s take a look at the most common jj commands, with a special focus on the way arguments are generally consistent and switches don’t hide totally different additional commands.

+#### jj log
-The log command is the biggest consumer of revsets, which are passed using `-r` or `--revset`.
+The log command is the biggest consumer of revsets.
 With `@`, which is the jj version of `HEAD`, you can build a revset for exactly the commits you want to see.
-The git operator `..` is supported, allowing you to log commits after A and up to B with `-r A..B`, but that’s just the start.
+The git operator `..` is supported, but that’s just the start.
 Here’s a quick list of some useful revsets to give you the flavor:
-#### jj log

 - `@-` the parent of the current commit
 - `kv+` the first child of the change named `kv`
 - `..A & ..B` changes in the intersection of `A` and `B`’s ancestors